samsammurphy/6S_emulator/README.md

-### What is this repo about?
+## Atmospheric correction of satellite images using 6S

-Atmospheric correction of satellite images.
-Specifically to convert from:
+### Who is this repo for?

-radiance -> surface reflectance
+If you need to convert **at-sensor radiance -> surface reflectance** then this repo might might be for you

 ### How does it work?

-This project is written in Python.
 We use the [6S](http://modis-sr.ltdri.org/pages/6SCode.html) radiative transfer code through a Python wrapper called [Py6S](http://py6s.readthedocs.io/en/latest/introduction.html).
+The project is written in Python.

 We build interpolated look up tables ([iLUTs](link)) to get the parameter values we need to [atmospherically correct](link) radiance measured by a satellite sensor.